 How to write a CV

-CVs give basic information about you, your education, work experience, skills and achievements.
+Your Curriculum Vitae (CV) gives basic information about you, your education, work experience, skills and achievements.
+It is a document that you usually send to a potential employer if you are applying for a job.
+You usually will be asked to send a cover letter too.
 Cover letters explain why you want the job and what makes you the right person for it.

-Most college careers services or youth information centres run CV workshops that will help you to get started but here are some easy tips to write the best CV possible.
+Most college careers services or youth information centres run CV workshops that will help you to get started.
+Ireland’s public employment service Intreo can also support you in creating a CV.
+Here are some additional tips that can help you when you are writing your CV.

 Tips for writing a CV